MIL-STD-810 Humidity

 For procedure I, induced cycles of temperature and humidity are used to simulate various storage and transit scenarios where equipment is packaged or stored in environmentally uncontrolled warehouses.
 The standard points out that multiple tests may be applicable for storage or transit based on the nature of those sequences and nature of packaging.
 Natural cycles are intended for the testing of equipment in its intended environmental conditions.

-Procedure II exposes the test item to more extreme temperature and humidity levels than those found in nature, but for shorter durations.
+Procedure II exposes the test item to high temperature and constant humidity cycles This exposure is not representative of those found in nature, but the test duration is much shorter.
 While this can be an advantage for early detection of design vulnerabilities, results may not accurately represent those found in nature.

 Climatic Considerations